BrianDeGuzmanPhilips/Cambridge-Experience-Lab/README.md

 ### Technical Diagram of Software

-Here's a [technical diagram/ overview](CambridgeExperienceLabTechnicalFindings.pdf) of the software and it's subsequent parts.
+Here's a [technical diagram/overview](CambridgeExperienceLabTechnicalFindings.pdf) of the software and it's subsequent parts.

 ## Software Prerequisites